nordic-institute/X-Road/development/k8s/charts/e2e-fixtures/README.md

 ```

 No chart-tracked copy of either file ever exists; whoever installs the chart
-(the E2E bring-up script, in a later slice) points `--set-file` at the real
+(the `core/scripts/env-k8s` bring-up) points `--set-file` at the real files.
-files.
-Left unset, the ConfigMap renders with empty `data` and the Job would
+Left unset, the ConfigMap renders with empty `data` and the Job fails fast on
-fail fast on a missing `/hurl-src/setup.hurl` — acceptable here since this
-slice's contract is "the chart renders correctly," not "the scenario passes"
-(that's slice 06+).
+a missing `/hurl-src/setup.hurl`.

 Host variables (`values.yaml`'s `hurl.vars`) override `vars.env`'s
 compose-mapped-port defaults (`ss0_proxy=localhost` etc.) with in-cluster